Willington Cathedral Pickle

-We are looking at what collectors affectionately call a ‘cathedral’ pickle bottle.
-This Willington Cathedral is exceptional due to its rich blue-green color and widened neck.
-It also comes with a strong provenance and history.
+We are looking at what collectors affectionately call a “cathedral” pickle bottle.
+This “Willington Cathedral” is exceptional because of its rich blue-green color and widened neck.
+It also comes with solid provenance and history.

-The Museum of Connecticut Glass notes the following for The West Willington Glassworks (1814-1872).
+The Museum of Connecticut Glass notes the following for the West Willington Glassworks (1814-1872).

 The Willington glassworks also produced utility bottles, insulator types, rolling pins, and assorted tableware.
-The colors of the glass were similar to Pitkin’s and Coventry’s but the shades of greens are among the most beautiful glass ever produced in this country.
+The colors of the glass were similar to Pitkin’s and Coventry’s, but the shades of greens are among the most beautiful glass ever produced in this country.

-Support Images: Lot: 193 Cathedral Pickle Bottle, probably Willington Glass Works, West Willington, Connecticut, 1845-1860.
+Support Images: Auction Lot 193: Cathedral Pickle Bottle, probably Willington Glass Works, West Willington, Connecticut, 1845-1860.
 Square with beveled corners and fancy cathedral arches, medium blue-green, tooled round collared mouth – iron pontil mark, ht.
 7 1/4 inches; (professionally cleaned with light remaining wear marks, dull exterior surface, interior has been coated to mask stain).
 Similar in form and construction to Z pg.
 456, top right A very appealing jar in mold design, color and size.
 Generally fine condition.
 Dr. Charles and Jane Aprill collection. – Norman C. Heckler & Company